seannyD/DnD_Cymraeg/DND_SRD_CYM/Dosbarthau/Derwydd_cy.md

 ### Cynydd Sgôr Medraeth

 Pan rydych chi'n cyraedd lefel 4, ac eto ar lefel 8, 12, 16, a 19, gallwch gynyddu un sgôr gallu o'ch dewis gan 2, neu gallwch gynyddu dwy sgôr gallu o'ch dewis gan 1.
-Gallwch chi' ddim cynyddu sgôr gallu uwch na 20 gan ddefnyddio'r nodwedd hon.
+Gallwch chi ddim cynyddu sgôr gallu uwch na 20 gan ddefnyddio'r nodwedd hon.

 >  When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.